Why We Stand for the Hallelujah Chorus

 Frederick Buechner

 Frederick Buechner (pronounced BEEK-ner) was an American writer and theologian.
-He wrote thirty-nine published books as an important source of inspiration and learning for many readers.
+He wrote thirty-nine published books as an essential source of inspiration and learning for many readers.

 His work encompasses many genres, including fiction, autobiography, essays, sermons, and other nonfiction.
-Buechner’s writing has often been praised for its ability to inspire readers to see the grace in their daily lives.
+Buechner’s writing has often been praised for inspiring readers to see the grace in their daily lives.
 He was 96 years old when he died in 2022.

 A Crazy, Holy Grace: The Healing Power of Pain and Memory